 Choosing Wisely Canada: How have you implemented this recommendation in your practice?

-CWC: How have you brought the principles of Choosing Wisely to your relationship with patients?
+CWC: How have you brought the Choosing Wisely principles to your relationship with patients?

-CWC: What does Choosing Wisely mean to you as a family physician?
+CWC: What does Choosing Wisely mean to you as a clinician?

 This article first appeared in Canadian Family Physician.
-The interview was prepared by Dr Kimberly Wintemute, Primary Care Co-Lead, and Hayley Thompson, Project Coordinator, for Choosing Wisely Canada.
+The interview was prepared by Dr Kimberly Wintemute, Primary Care Co-Lead, and Diana Wegner, Project Manager, Programs & Practice Support, the College of Family Physicians of Canada.